IDT-ITI/B-FPGM/README.md

 - `EResFD-main/`: Contains code and resources for the pre-training and pruning of the EResFD model.
 - `EXTD_Pytorch-master`: Contains code and resources for the pre-training and pruning of the EXTD model.
 - `Pruned_Models/`: A collection of pruned models (`.pth` files).
-The pruned models with target pruning rates equal to 10%, 20%, 30%, 40%, 50% and 60% are included, in addition to the original pre-trained and unpruned EResFD and EXTD models.
+Pruned models with target pruning rates equal to 10%, 20%, 30%, 40%, 50% and 60% are included, in addition to the original pre-trained and unpruned EResFD and EXTD models.
 - `torchscript/`: All the required files for android deployment of the EResFD model (and its pruned versions) using the torchscript framework.

 ## Installation